The past few weeks have been… interesting.

-- I work in social services and have in some variety for the past 15 years.
-I have worked with youth, family, elderly, homeless, mentally ill and drug addicted people.
-As I mentioned in a previous post, I like helping people and I am someone who helps other whether I am at work or among friends.
+I have worked in social services in some variety for the past 15 years, with youth, family, elderly, homeless, mentally ill and drug addicted people.
+As I mentioned in a previous post, I like helping people whether I am at work or among friends.
 This does not mean that my job(s) has been easy, that I have not gone through burnout, and that I don’t have days when I fantasize about winning the lottery and walking away from the world of social services, and work, forever.
 I try to have more good days than bad, I do the best I can to do my job, and I try to not bring others’ problems home with me, which is a lot easier than it used to be.
-I have a set schedule now rather than a few set days and a mostly fluid schedule, which means I am usually done with work at a certain time but my day lacks flexibility.
-I don’t have to take phone calls once I am off the clock, which fluctuated when I scheduled my own appointments and was trying to get in touch with working parents.
+I have a set schedule now rather than a mostly fluid schedule, which means I am usually done with work at a certain time, but my day lacks flexibility.
+I don’t have to take phone calls once I am off the clock, which fluctuated when I scheduled my own appointments and I was trying to get in touch with working parents.

 “It’s a great life if you don’t weaken.”